Great books

 Why These Books?

-To fail to instill in a young person a sense of where he came from culturally and religiously speaking, is to hand social engineers an unformed lump of clay which they can mold into their own image.
-These books help introduce Judeo-Christian history, values, and thought in a way that's both interesting and meaningful.
+To fail to instill in a young person a sense of where he came from, is to hand social engineers an unformed lump of clay which they can mold into their own image.
+To fail to give a young person the information needed to defend these beliefs is to send her unarmed into a hostile world.
+These books help introduce history, values, science and thought in a way that's both interesting and meaningful.

 Ages 14 and up